syscoin/Masternode-Install-Script/README.md

 ---

-## Below are the minimum requirements for your VPS.
+## Must be installed on brand new VPS.
+Below are the minimum requirements for your VPS.
 Please do not try to compile without the minimum.
 - 64-bit CPU — 2 Cores (4 preferred)
 - 4gb RAM (real) minimum (8gb RAM preferred)
 - 4gb swap (if less than 8gb real RAM) Will need to use SSD if using Swap